Dany511/Dany1_Portfolio/README.md

 2.Create a bullet chart with Category and Segment dimensions and Sales measures.

-3.Blend the data with the Saved Sample - Sales Target data set to bring in the Sales Target measure.
+3.Blend the data with the Saved Sample-Sales Target data set to bring in the Sales Target measure.

 4.Color code the chart to identify Categories and Segments that are above or below target.